Osarii/enterprise-data-reconciliation/README.md

 This project is currently developed as an educational and portfolio project.

-A formal open-source license may be added in a future release.
+A formal open-source license may be added in a future version.

 Enterprise Data Reconciliation Platform

-Turning cross-system inconsistencies into measurable, explainable, reviewable, auditable, and actionable reconciliation results.
+Turning cross-system inconsistencies into measurable, reviewable, and actionable reconciliation results.